yellowmessenger/documentation/docs/platform_concepts/studio/steps/prompts-and-messages.md

 :::

 **Validation**
-If the user input contains a date or a time validation will get passed.
+If the user input contains a date or a time, it will pass the validator.
 Else the specified validation fail message will be sent

+:::warning
-:::warning Time inputs will also pass validation
+Time inputs will also pass validation

 Validation will pass as long as the user query contains a valid date, even if there are other words in it.
 :::